The popularity of cell phones and wireless communication devices has resulted in a proliferation

 radiation, or both.

-EMF Services can conduct testing and site assessments for individuals, schools, businesses, or municipalities who wish to
+EMF Services can conduct testing and site assessments for individuals, schools, building managers, condo boards, or municipalities

 will permit comparison of measured levels with FCC Maximum Permissible Exposures (MPEs), precautionary